1922 Tulsa Golden Hurricane football team

 The 1922 Tulsa Golden Hurricane football team represented the University of Tulsa during the 1922 college football season.
-In their first year under head coach Howard Acher, Tulas compiled an 8–0 record and outscored their opponents by a total of 156 to 60.
+In their first year under head coach Howard Acher, Tulsa compiled an 8–0 record and outscored their opponents by a total of 156 to 60.
 The team's victories included wins over Texas A&M (13–10), TCU (2–0), and Arkansas (13–6).

 Schedule

 † Tulsa states "Mutually agreed not to play the game," while Oklahoma State deems this a "mutual forfeit."